Cell Phones in Pouches During Classroom Instruction Next School Year

 All student personal cellular devices in Grades 6–12 will be kept in a non-locking, signal-blocking pouch during the school day beginning August 12, 2024.
 Elementary schools have the option to require non-locking, signal-blocking pouches if they believe it is appropriate for their campus.

-Service will be temporarily interrupted, and will resume when the phone is removed from the non-locking signal-blocking pouch.
+Service will be temporarily interrupted and will resume when the cell phone is removed from the non-locking, signal-blocking pouch.